joshHug/LeidenITP/assignments/assignment4.md

 ## Grading

-The first 5 points are given for:
+*Implementing the basic functionality will give you 5.5 points out of 10.*
+**Basic functionality**, this can be split in the following items:
-- merge sort should be implemented recursive.
+- Merge sort should be implemented recursive.
 (2 points)
 - Default merge sort should be done by comparing objects e.g. `Person` objects (not attributes of objects or the return of methods).
-When objects are equal the original order should be preserved.
+When objects are equal the original order should be preserved. `Person` class objects should be compared/sorted on default on their height.
 (1 point)
-- You should be able to reverse sort using the default key.
+- You should be able to reverse sort using the default argument `reverse`.
 (1 point)
 - When a `Person` class object is printed it should show you the information of the object in a readable way.
 Thus, it should mention the name, weight, height, and age.
 (0.5 points)
-- The file **names.txt** should be loaded in correctly.
+- The file `names.txt` should be loaded in correctly.
 (0.5 points)

-If the first 5 points are not implemented, no further points can be given.
+- Include comments to explain the difficult parts of your code.
+It is generally good practice to write a comment for each code block.
+(0.5 points)

+*The remaining 4.5 points can only be obtained after completing the basic functionality.
+The following additional functionality will get you the additional 4.5 points, the grade is capped at a 10.
+Note, that completing the basic functionality does not mean flawless implementation.
+If you make a mistake in the basic functionality, you can still get additional points.*

-- You should sort the list using the key argument in merge sort based on the: (1.5 points)
+**Sorting with key arguments**: You should sort the list using the key argument in merge sort based on the following attributes of the `Person` class: (1 point)
 - age
 - weight
 - height
 - name
 - indices 0, 1, 2, and 3
 - tuple or list representation of a `Person` object
-   - An index of the tuple or list representation
+- an index of the tuple or list representation

-- You should be able to reverse sort in combination with any key argument.
-(0.5 points)
-- A `Person` object should also contain the following: (1.5 points)
+**Person Class**: A `Person` object should also contain the following: (1 point)
 - The string representation of `Person` objects should be the name.
 - The int and float representation of `Person` objects should be the age.
 - It should be possible to get a tuple or list representation of `Person` objects.
 When this is done the order should be: name, age, weight, height.
 - Similarly, a `Person` object should be subscriptable in the same order.
 For example, `person1[0]` should give the name of the object `person1`.

-- Dry coding.
+**Combining key and reverse** You should be able to reverse sort in combination with any key argument.
+(1 point)

+**Dry code**: For example, each functionality in you class should only be implemented once.
+Another example would be, there should only be one sorting algorithm.
+The two arguments `key` and `reverse` can be handled in a separate helper function.
 (1.5 points)

 ## Tips

 This assignment is structured such that everything is connected and you only have to implement each functionality once.
-Making sure your code is dry can help you significantly to make the assignment easier and more structured.
+Making sure your code is *dry* can help you significantly to make the assignment easier and more structured.

 When working on `load_names.py` think about how to correctly open and close a file or load in files using other libraries.